Tobu World Square Station

 Tobu World Square Station (東武ワールドスクウェア駅, Tōbu Wārudo Sukuwea-eki) is a railway station in the city of Nikkō, Tochigi, Japan, operated by the private railway operator Tobu Railway.
 It opened on 22 July 2017, and primarily serves the adjacent Tobu World Square theme park.

 Lines

 Tobu World Square Station is served by the 16.2 km Tobu Kinugawa Line, with direct services to and from Asakusa and Shinjuku in Tokyo.
 Situated between Kosagoe and Kinugawa-onsen stations, it lies 10.6 km from the starting point of the line at Shimo-Imaichi.

 Station layout

 The station has one side platform serving a single bidirectional track.

-Adjacent stations

 History

 Initial details of the new station were formally announced on 25 November 2016.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 298 passengers daily (boarding passengers only).